 2- Amit Panghal

-The haryana lad is currently ranked 6th in men’s light fly weight category(46-49 KG) but he punched above his weight to bag a silver at recently concluded World Championships.
+The Haryana lad is currently ranked 1st in men’s light fly weight category(46-49 KG) following his impressive run in the recent while, which started with a silver in Commonwealth Games followed by a gold in Asian Games 2018.
+He punched above his weight to bag a silver at 2018 World Championships.
 Amit looks devastating and more importantly, cocky, after beating Dusmatov (reigning Olympic champ) twice.

 If he does not run into a Cuban boxer early, he is expected to do better or even clinch the gold.